iot-lab/iot-lab.github.io/docs/boards/nrf52832-mdk.md

 ---

-The `nrf52832-mdk` open node corresponds to the [Makerdiary nRF52832-MDK v2](https://wiki.makerdiary.com/nrf52832-mdk/) board.
+The `nrf52832-mdk` board corresponds to the [Makerdiary nRF52832-MDK v2](https://wiki.makerdiary.com/nrf52832-mdk/) board.
 It runs on an nRF52832 ARM CortexM4 microcontroller from Nordic with BLE radio support.